tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/modelplot.md

 </p>

-## Single Coefficient Plot  Across Multiple Models
+## Plotting a Focal Coefficient Across Multiple Models

-In this example, we will create a coefficient plot of the Green rating variable.
-This plot visualizes the relationship between the presence of a green rating and the rent of the building.
-The Green rating variable indicates whether a building is rated as green (1 if rated as green and 0 otherwise).
+Let's create a coefficient plot of the "Green Rating" variable, which measures the impact of a green rating on the rent of the building.
+The Green rating variable is binary, taking the value 1 if the building has a certified green rating and takes the value of zero otherwise.
+We will plot the regression coefficient and it's confidence interval across a different regression specifications.

 We will include the regression models 1, 3, and 4 in the models list, as these include the Green rating variable.
 The order of the models in `models2` will determine the order of the variable rows in the plot.